Marcus West

 Jung's unique way of working

-It is difficult to sum up Jung's contribution and way of working succinctly, but perhaps one could say that he had a profound respect for the individual and the wisdom buried in the individual's own psyche, and he saw it as the analyst's role to help the person to discover and live according to their true nature.
+It is difficult to sum up Jung's contribution and way of working succinctly, but perhaps one could say that he had a profound respect for the individual and the wisdom held in the individual's own psyche, and he saw it as the analyst's role to help the person to discover and live according to their true nature.

 I will say more about Jung, Freud, and analytical psychology on other pages and offer links to other websites where their work can be explored in more detail.